 Older adults may also become sleepier earlier in the evening and wake up earlier in the morning.
 As the protagonist in Ernest Hemingway’s The Old Man and the Sea famously declares, “Age is my alarm clock.
 Why do old men wake so early?
 Is it to have one longer day?”
 A lovely sentiment, but it’s more likely Santiago is waking up early because of age-related changes to his circadian rhythm (that internal clock which tells you when to go to bed and when to wake up).

 Accepting your ‘new’ internal clock is one step to improving what experts call your sleep hygiene.
 Sleep hygiene is simply healthy sleep habits and lifestyle choices that contribute to a quality night’s sleep.
 It also means getting rid of habits that may be keeping you up.
-If you like watching late night TV for instance, you may want to rethink your bedtime routine.
-Seinfeld re-runs until 11 pm when your internal clock wants you asleep by 9:00 and up at 5:00 am may not be in your best interest.
-Other habits that contribute to poor sleep hygiene include eating a heavy meal or consuming coffee or alcohol in the evening, long daytime naps, watching TV in bed, letting your pet sleep with you and using bedtime as worry time.
-An anxious mind will have trouble falling asleep.
+If you like watching late night TV for instance, you may want to rethink your bedtime routine - Seinfeld re-runs until 11 pm when your internal clock wants you asleep by 9:00 and up at 5:00 am may not be in your best interest.
+Other habits that contribute to poor sleep hygiene include eating a heavy meal or consuming coffee or alcohol in the evening, long daytime naps, watching TV in bed, or letting a restless pet sleep with you.